In this article, we'll go over what hyperlinks are and why they matter.

 Links and Search Engines

-Links matter both to your users and to search engines.
+Links matter both to users and search engines.
 Every time search engines crawl a webpage, they index the website by following the links available on the webpage.
 Search engines not only follow links to discover the various pages of the website, but they also use the link's visible text to determine which search queries are appropriate for reaching the target webpage.

 Links influence how readily a search engine will link to your site.
 The trouble is, it's hard to measure search engines' activities.
 Companies naturally want their sites to rank highly in search results.
 We know the following about how search engines determine a site's rank: